 If weather conditions or complications caused by weather conditions make it necessary for your child to be picked up early, please call the office to warn us and we will try to have your child ready to leave when you arrive.

 If we must leave the school grounds with your child, we will leave a note taped to the inside of the window on the front door telling you where your child has been taken.
-If you cannot get to the school, call Nancy Hawthorne (593-3055) or Jennie Wright (523-7742).
+If you cannot get to the school, call the Head of School or your child’s lead teacher.
 If you are unable to reach us, you may call the Oxford Police, as we will have advised them of the whereabouts of any child we take away from school.